(Originally published June 23, 2010)

 1. “I love you guys.”

 3. “I can’t fucking hear you.”

-The third thing was either a showmanship tactic or a result of the hearing damage Ozzy has sustained during his career.
-Maybe both.
-I pity the audience that has to face an artist whose hearing is fully gone, as the show would never get a chance to progress past this point: “I can’t hear you.
+#3 was either a showmanship trick or the result of long term sustained hearing damage.
+Or both.
+I pity the audience facing an artist whose hearing is fully gone.
+“I can’t hear you.
 Guys, I can’t hear you.
 Seriously, I cannot hear you.”
-I wonder how Beethoven handled crowd work.
+(I wonder how Beethoven handled crowd work.)

 The music itself?
 Fantastic.
-Even though this was a concert to promote his new album, Ozzy was wise enough to know that nobody gave a shit.
+Even though the concert was meant to promote the new album, Ozzy knew nobody gave a shit.
 He played the hits.
-And even though his bandmates were probably just a couple of no-name guys, they rocked, and had huge hair that looked like it was being constantly blown around by giant fans.
+And even though his band mates probably were “no-name guys,” they rocked, and had huge hair that looked like it was being constantly blown around by giant fans.

-After the show Sunday night, my ears rang all the way through Monday.
-The album came out yesterday, and I hope for my new best friend Ozzy’s sake it sells well.
+After the show, Sunday, my ears rang all through Monday, and the album came out Tuesday.
+I hope for my new best friend Ozzy’s sake it does well.
 I did my part.

-On an unrelated but amusing note, I googled “Ozzy Osbourne” and found this gem, from an LA Times Blog Article:
+Related, I Googled “Ozzy Osbourne” and found this gem from an LA Times Blog Article:

-I don’t know how living a lifestyle that would kill most people gives you the authority to tell others how to live, but Ozzy’s just a lucky guy.
-Like someone else I know.
+I don’t know how living a lifestyle that would kill most people gives you the authority to guide others, but Ozzy’s just a lucky guy, like someone else I know and love.
 God bless you, Dave.
 Dave?
 I can’t fucking hear you.